Achievable logoAchievable logo

 2. Sign chart

-Because the domain of f(x) is x>0, we don’t need to test points less than 0.
+Because the domain of f(x) is x>0, we only test intervals to the right of 0.

 Interval Test point x= Sign of f′(x) f(x) behavior